yugabyte/yugabyte-db/docs/content/preview/architecture/core-functions/table-creation.md

 ## Execution

 The YB-Master leader assigns each of the tablets to as many YB-TServers as the replication factor of the table.
-The tablet-peer placement is done in such a manner as to ensure that the desired fault tolerance is achieved and the YB-TServers are evenly balanced with respect to the number of tablets they are assigned.
+The tablet peer placement is done in such a manner as to ensure that the desired fault tolerance is achieved and the YB-TServers are evenly balanced with respect to the number of tablets they are assigned.
 In some deployment scenarios, the assignment of the tablets to YB-TServers may need to satisfy additional constraints such as distributing the individual replicas of each tablet across multiple cloud providers, regions, and availability zones.

 ## Continuous monitoring

-The YB-Master leader Keeps monitors the entire tablet assignment operation and reports on its progress and completion to the user-issued API calls.
+The YB-Master leader monitors the entire tablet assignment operation and reports on its progress and completion to the user-issued API calls.

 ## Examples

 Suppose a table with four nodes is created in a YugabyteDB universe.
 In addition, suppose that the table has sixteen tablets and a replication factor of 3.
-The YB-Master leader validates the schema, creates sixteen tablets (fourty eight tablet-peers in total, due to the replication factor of 3) and replicates the data needed for table creation across a majority of YB-Masters using Raft.
+The YB-Master leader validates the schema, creates sixteen tablets (forty-eight tablet peers in total, due to the replication factor of 3) and replicates the data needed for table creation across a majority of YB-Masters using Raft.
 The following diagram depicts the start of the table creation process:

 ![create_table_masters](/images/architecture/create_table_masters.png)